nick-ducker/Tchiba/README.md

  6. When all the tasks have been completed, mark them as done on the master list
  7. Repeat.

-As the project progressed, I ended up becoming a little more freeform with my planning.
+As the project progressed, I ended up becoming a little more freeform with my planning and execution.
 My testing framework didn't turn out the way I thought it would due to time constraints.
 Essentially I used my implementation plan to create almost the entire application in conjunction with the user stories.

 Once the implementation plan was done, I used my Figma wire-frames to structure my front end development.
 I also created cards in Trello.